tekassh1/Proxy-API/README.md

 # Proxy API

-An application for proxying requests to <https://jsonplaceholder.typicode.com/>.
+Application for proxying requests to https://jsonplaceholder.typicode.com/.
-The application implements user authentication using Spring Security, with user data stored in a database.
+The application implements authorization using Spring Security.
+User data is stored in the database.
-The application features a role-based system with various access privileges.
-Server actions are audited, with data stored in the database.
-An in-memory cache is implemented for optimizing the number of requests to the target resource.
+There is a system of roles and various access rights.
+Audit of actions on the server is implemented, with data saved to the database.
+Also, inmemory cache is implemented to optimize the number of requests to the target resource.

-## Technologies Used
+### Used Technologies
 * Spring Boot
 * Spring Security
 * Docker